skaut/shared-drive-mover/README.md

 $ clasp push
 ```

+When asked `Manifest file has been updated.
+Do you want to push and overwrite?` type `y`.

-Deploy the online project as a Web App.
+[Deploy the online project as a Web App](https://developers.google.com/apps-script/guides/web#deploying_a_script_as_a_web_app).
 This should give you an URL to run the project.